 The good news is that minor mechanical problems you can handle yourself are why most TV screens are flickering.
 The bad news is that it can also be the sign of a bigger problem that requires expert help or can’t be fixed.

-Before you panic, let’s uncover all the reasons why your TV screen is flickering and how to fix it (step-by-step)!
+Before you panic, let’s uncover why your TV screen is flickering and how to fix it step by step.

 How to Fix a Flickering or Blinking TV Screen

 Are all the cables and wires finger-tight?
 Is your TV still flickering?
-It’s time to start the troubleshooting procedure step by step in order to identify the issue and find a solution.
+It’s time to start the troubleshooting procedure step by step to identify the issue and find a solution.

 Before we do anything crazy, power off your TV and let it rest for a few minutes, then turn it back on.